eegli/tinyparse/docs/reference/handlers.md

 > = (...)
 ```

-In summary, the `CommandHandler` can be a useful shortcut, but if you only need a subset of the parameters, it might make sense to declare the handler more modularly.
+In summary, the `CommandHandler` can be a useful shortcut, but if you only need a subset of the parameters and/or would like to preserve the return type, it might make sense to declare the handler more modularly.